foundweekends/conscript/docs/05-making-app.md

 ### Bintray

-You can add arbitray repositories to the repositories section, including a Bintray Maven repo.
+You can add arbitrary repositories to the repositories section, including a Bintray Maven repo.
 Here is the Bintray repo for foundweekends for example.

 ```